Separation & Divorce in Surrogacy

 Ultimately, each of these cases will be considered and weighed on a one by one basis.
 While some situations may allow for the journey to continue, others may present unique circumstances that force Growing Generations to stop your journey.

-In these tender situations, we find that the best policy is transparent honesty with your case specialist or, if you’re not yet matched, with your admissions specialist.
-Fertility Counseling Services will reach out to you to ensure that you have the support that you need during this time of transition.
+In these tender situations, we find that the best policy is transparent honesty with your case specialist, or if you’re not yet matched, with your admissions specialist.
+Your mental health specialist will reach out to you to ensure that you have the support that you need during this time of transition.
 Your case specialist will also be able to answer questions you may have as it pertains to your unique situation.